seanpowell/docs/source/API_Reference/Reseller_API/customer_management.md

          <td>task</td>
          <td>Yes</td>
          <td>Must be set to **setEmail**</td>
-         <td>This will let us know you want to update your customers email address.This update takes effect immediately</td>
+         <td>This will let us know you want to update your customers email address.
+This update takes effect immediately</td>
       </tr>
       <tr>
          <td>user</td>